zacwalkr/celser/README.md

 ## Description of the data and file structure.
 There is one data file and one R script in this repository.

 The csv data file 'celser.csv' contains survey data from 57 populations of Celmisia sericophylla that were visisted in summer 2022.
 Each population has a unique site name and lat longs.
-There are environmental covariates associated with each site including elevation, slope, patch size and distance to trees.
+There are environmental covariates associated with each site including elevation, slope, patch size, distance to trees and track density.
 There is also columns for the number of deer culled (2019-2022) within 500m and 2000m of each population.
 The R script 'celmisia_analysis.R' contains the code used for the analysis and creating figures 1 and 2 of the manuscript.